awsdocs/amazon-sqs-developer-guide/doc_source/sqs-making-api-requests.md

 # Making Query API Requests<a name="sqs-making-api-requests"></a>

-In this section you'll learn how to construct an Amazon SQS endpoint, make `GET` and `POST` requests and interpret responses\.
+In this section you learn how to construct an Amazon SQS endpoint, make `GET` and `POST` requests and interpret responses\.

 **Topics**
 + [Constructing an Endpoint](#sqs-api-constructing-endpoints)